 In today’s job search competition, an applicant without any skills at all will most probably be left out in the cold.
-The continued development of workplace technology brings new set of personal skills.
+The continued development of workplace technology brings a new set of personal skills.
 Applicants are expected to have them and should appear in his/her resume.

-Not very long ago, having computer skills like Word and Excel and surfing are an edge over other applicants.
+Not very long ago, having computer skills like Word and Excel and surfing is an edge over other applicants.
 Now, these skills are becoming universal and can be easily practiced or achieved.

-In addition to the basic computer know-hows required in most professions nowadays, here are the top skills you should include in your resume (depending on the type of work you seek) that can easily capture the interest of hiring managers:
+In addition to the basic computer know-how required in most professions nowadays, here are the top skills you should include in your resume (depending on the type of work you seek) that can easily capture the interest of hiring managers:

 Social and communication skills

 If you are someone who has mastered doing customer services, coaching, team seminars, or have served on live committees, make sure to include these items into your application.
 Employers want people who can play well with others.

-Being knowledgeable in different languages or bilingualism is a plus factor in job application.
+Being knowledgeable in different languages or bilingualism is a plus factor in a job application.
 If you speak more than one language, let your potential employers know even if they do not think to ask.
 Start picking up a new language if you have the time.
 There are fairly inexpensive language software available.

 This is another skill you can learn quickly if you do not have it yet.
 Including links on your resume to your professional social networking accounts will let potential employers know you keep abreast with technology.

 Professional Linkedin, Twitter, and Facebook accounts show you keep up with the times.
 This can provide additional beneficial information to employers about your talents and expertise.

 If you are armed with cross-cultural skills (having grown up or spent time in another culture and understand their social nuances), this will really be favorable to you.
 Learning another language is great but knowing the acceptable and practiced manners and laws of another culture can be critical in today’s business.